BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 The firm operates the largest online LGBTQ community in China, India, Korea, Thailand and Vietnam in terms of average MAUs in 2019.

-BLCT has produced strong revenue growth and is making progress toward net breakeven.
+BLCT has produced strong revenue growth and is making progress toward net break-even.

 I’ll provide a final opinion when we learn management’s pricing and valuation assumptions.